 But this is just an export of either all your orders or orders from the current page you are on — it’s not particularly meaningful.
 You can export a more relevant order set by using Shopify’s filters.

 So for example, let’s find all our unpaid orders — a very useful export for chasing up customers that need to pay for their order.
-To do this, simply select the ‘Unpaid’ payment status:
+To do this, select Filter > Payment Status > Unpaid:

 Our app, Metorik, allows you to export all your Shopify data, including orders, customers, products, carts, and discount codes.
 The great thing about Metorik is that it runs alongside your Shopify store, but on a different server — this means that running an export is quick and has 0 impact on your store.
 So you can run an export of 100,000 orders and be sure there will be absolutely no impact on customers who are browsing your site.